 We did not have sufficient and complete knowledge of transactions with related parties.
-Lack of controls led to delays in follow-up on recovery of assets which may result in a financial loss.
+We did not maintain a list of related parties and the transactions entered into with such related parties.
+Lack of controls led to delays in following up on recovery of assets which may result in a financial loss, and discrepancies identified during reconciliation of related party accounts were not resolved and recorded on a timely basis.